arvl130/job-descriptions/README.md

 This project uses the dataset provided by the O\*NET Resource Center for searching job descriptions.

 You may obtain a copy of their dataset from [here](https://www.onetcenter.org/database.html).
-Import it to your MySQL or PostgreSQL database.
+Import it to your PostgreSQL database.

 Clone this repository: